bsgip/cactus-client/README.md

 │ max_watts        │ 5000                                          │
 │ pen              │ 12345                                         │
 │ pin              │ 111115                                        │
+│ user_agent       │ null                                          │
 └──────────────────┴───────────────────────────────────────────────┘
 ```

+To update individual client settings (eg to add a User-Agent header to requests) just specify the parameter to update and new value:

+`cactus client myclient1 user_agent "cactus client myclient1"`

 ### Discovering available tests